artefactual/archivematica-docs/user-manual/backlog/backlog.rst

 #.
 The search fields at the top of the page can be used to search the backlog.
-   You can limit your search to the file name, file extension, accession number, Ingest date or SIP (Transfer) UUID.
+   You can limit your search to the file name, file extension, accession number, Ingest date or Transfer UUID.
 Leaving the search parameter set to "Any" will also display search results from the transfer name.
 Click on **Add new** to add a second boolean string to your search query.